0000magda0000/api-message-v1/api-messages-rails/README.md

 $ git clone https://github.com/0000magda0000/api-messages-v1.git \
 in terminal navigate to the api-messagiges-rails folder

-You will probalby have to run the commands `rails bundel` for the gems and `rails db:create db:migrate` to create the db and migrate the migrations file.
+You will probalby have to run the commands `bundle install` for the gems and `rails db:create db:migrate` to create the db and migrate the migrations file.
 Once done, run the server by the command `rails server` in terminal.<br>
 Base URL for the requests is `localhost:3000/api/v1`.